boblemaire/IoTaWatt/Docs/graphPlus.rst

   Removes the trace from the graph and deselects from the source list.

 :Quality:
-  This indicates the number and percent of groups that for which data was available.
+  This indicates the number and percent of groups for which data was available.
 It is typically 100%, but could be less because of power failures or malfunction during the period.